All Episodes

 That is it.

-If demand keeps going up, if if PayPal and Target all says they'll take Bitcoin, you got massive demand with a limited supply.
+If demand keeps going up, if PayPal and Target all says they'll take Bitcoin, you got massive demand with a limited supply.

-What's gonna happen?
+What's going to happen?

-What's gonna happen, Hannity?
+What's going to happen, Hannity?

 Okay, so let me explain it, and then Brett can help me.

-Because I I understand the cryptocurrency.
+Because I understand the cryptocurrency.

 I understand that it's a finite amount.